vibqetowi/soen321-project-log/README.md

               },
               "TopicName": "adult toys"
             },
-            "text": "Mmm... *bites my lip and looks at your dick* So big!", "tag": "60161706642_17016971271250661"
+            "text": "Mmm... *bites my lip and looks at your d[REDACTED] * So big!", "tag": "60161706642_17016971271250661"
           },
            ...